-This Handbook was compiled to assist the users and participants of the course "Improve Disaster Risk Management in India by Using Knowledge-Base and Statistics".
-The course is Web based and has the goal to show to Disaster Risk Management professionals in India the use of statistical information for their field of work, may it be the DRM-practitioner or the professional trainer.
+This Handbook was compiled to assist the users and participants of the course "World of Development and the Role of Statistics".
+The course is Web based and has the goal to make participants interested in the history and selected essentials of development policy as well as to make professional statisticians be aware of the different actors, scenarios and milestones in this area.
 No expertise of statistics is expected of the participants and the exercises are prepared that basic knowledge of EXCEL and reading and understanding scientific textbooks should suffice for a successful participation.

 It may be that a participant might want to know more of statistics and misses a more systematic approach to the subject, because introduction to probability and sampling, to name just two subjects have been limited to the very basic.
-Here comes a more systematic approach and deals more with statistics theory and less with Disaster Risk Management.
+Here comes a more systematic approach and deals more with statistics theory and less with "World of Development".
 This part of the Handbook concentrates on Regression Theory because most what has been said in the WBT about regression has close links to the other subjects.
-The Regression theory will be discussed using a very simple example of yield influenced by fertilizer input and rainfall, something very similar to what we use in the WBT, disaster results as the dependent variable, not ignoring that disaster results are much harder to define -and to measure - that crop yields.
+The Regression theory will be discussed using a very simple example of yield influenced by fertilizer input and rainfall, something very similar to what we use in the WBT.
 The Factor and Principal Component Analysis are rather specific cases of the general Regression Model.
 Again a summary of the different techniques and tools of methods will be exposed and another example is exposed rather verbally than technically.
-Factor analysis is by no means the "best" method for analysis complex and abundant data material: Linear discriminate analysis, ANOVA, cluster analysis are others to name a few and would merit to be included into this course.
+Factor analysis is by no means the "best" method for analysis complex and abundant data material: Linear discriminate analysis, ANOVA and cluster analysis are others to name a few and would merit to be included into this course.
 However the outcome and the relevant example determined the choice for Factor analysis.
 So principal emphasis is laid on explaining the theory and the reason why to use it without getting too theoretical, I hope.

 Still this handbook would not substitute a statistics course.
-Many of the contents have been inspired by two great textbooks [6] and [37] and which are standards off teaching statistics to students and academics.
+Many of the contents have been inspired by two great textbooks [6] and [37] and which are standards of teaching statistics to students and academics.
 The references you will find in the Bibliography.
 Please study these text books, especially the very practice related exercises which may help to understand many details and subject of statistics better.
 As a final word from the author of the Web based training let me summarize: Statistics should be regarded for a vast majority as a supporting science, except for those who deal with it for scientific purposes.
-The great use and benefit is that reality can be simplified and answers been given to the questions like: Where are the victims of disasters, how likely is a flood in my region, which prevention measures have proven to be successful against drought, which cities experience the highest vulnerability against earthquakes risks with more authority than a rule of thumb.
+The great use and benefit is that reality can be simplified and answers been given to the questions like: Which are the outcomes of my policy, how do I measure well-being in my region, which measures have proven to be successful to reduce poverty, which groups of people experience the highest resilience against economic changes with more authority than a rule of thumb.
 Never forget that there is not only one response to these questions and not all responses given are equally valid and scientifically based.
 The approach of the WBT should help to pick the better choice.